 Here’s how the size options compare on the frontend:

 By default, the Icon Color will be set to orange.
 You can easily customize this by clicking the color box and using the color picker tool.

-When users fill out this field, the rating they select will be slightly enlarged and darker in color.
+When users fill out the Rating field, the rating they select will appear slightly enlarged and darker in color.

 If you’d like, you can also collect more information from users who share a particular rating using conditional logic.

 To set this up, we’ll first add a Paragraph Text field.
-Then, we’ll change the field label to “How can we improve your experience?”.
+Then we’ll change its field label to, “What can we do to improve your experience?”

-Next, we need to set up conditional logic so that this field only appears if the user shares a low rating.
-To do this, click the Conditional Logic section to open it and then check the box for Enable Conditional Logic.
+Next, we’ll set up a conditional logic rule so that this field only appears if the user shares a low rating.
+To do this, click the Smart Logic tab in the Field Options panel for the Paragraph Text field.

-This will reveal a set of dropdowns we’ll use to set up a rule to determine when the field will appear.
-For the first rule, we’ll set the logic to read: “Show this field if Rating is 1“.
+This will reveal a set of dropdowns we’ll use to set up a rule to determine when the Paragraph Text field will appear.
+For our example, we’ll set the logic to read, “Show this field if Rating is less than 3.”

-Once we save our changes, the Paragraph Text field will remain hidden unless the user selects 1 or 2 stars in the Rating field.
+Once we save our changes, the Paragraph Text field will remain hidden unless a user selects 1 or 2 stars in the Rating field.
 Here’s how the form will look on the frontend of your site:

 That’s it!
 You can now add and customize a Rating field for any of your forms.